CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 - RequestDispatcher getRequestDispatcher(String path)
     - get request dispatcher for given path, the path is relative to servlet context's path
 - RequestDispatcher getNamedDispatcher(String name)
-    - get request dispatcher based onthe name of a servlet that is known to the servlet context
+    - get request dispatcher based on the name of a servlet that is known to the servlet context

 RequestDispatcher that is relative to current request, we can also get this kind of RequestDispatcher from **ServletRequest** using **ServletRequest.getRequestDispatcher(String path)**.